| Setup And Maintenance

 business matters and procedure are based on English Law.
 Most laws are officially

 translated in to English.
-Infrastructure

 and Economy Cyprus is readily accessible by air and sea.
 The major port